Admission to Honours

 ANTH3601 Contemporary Theory and Anthropology is offered in Semester 1 and ANTH3602 Reading Ethnography is offered in Semester 2.

-Note that the prerequisites for enrollment in ANTH3601 and ANTH3602 are 12 Credit Points of Senior Anthropology completed at Credit level or above.
+Note that the prerequisites for enrolment in ANTH3601 and ANTH3602 are 12 Credit Points of Senior Anthropology.

 Applications from students from other universities with equivalent qualifications are also encouraged.

 The Department does not have a mid year intake for the Honours program.
 Part-time Honours enrollment is not normally supported.

 Students who complete the two junior Anthropology units of study ANTH1001 and ANTH1002 with a Credit or better record should start planning their degree so that there is the potential to qualify for enrolment in an honours year.
 We ask you to bear the following in mind:

 a) In a standard BA degree students complete 16 senior units of study.
 Qualification for entry into Honours takes up 8 of those senior units of study.
 If you complete a double major that takes up a further 6 of those units.
 That leaves only two units that can be taken from outside your double major.
 If you want to keep open the possibility of qualifying for honours in either major then ALL your senior units must be taken from within those majors.
 The Anthropology major is offered in other 3 year degrees such as the Bachelor of International and Global Studies and the Bachelor of Liberal Arts and Sciences.
 Because of the more structured nature of these degrees, students should be particularly careful about planning their major from the beginning of the second year.

 b) Students who are planning to go overseas on Exchange in the final year of their degree need to consider how they will complete the prerequisite units ANTH3601 and ANTH3602.